Edit: Previously mistrust is worded as anti-trust didn't convey the meaning of context appropriately. As per feedback, mistrust conveys it better.

 This is like a mountain Expedition.

-A vision is shared and everyone can contribute to finding their path in a maze.
-If someone hits a dead-end, others revive them to different path.
+A vision is shared, and everyone can contribute to finding their path in a maze.
+If someone hits a dead-end, others revive them to a different route.
 The maze might lead to new places never visited by anyone else.

-This is a place where people implement new elements constantly, take ownership naturally, there's no need for management to check up.
-It's a close to ideal place where everyone is empowered enough to take and lead things.
+This is a place where people implement new elements always, take ownership naturally, and there's no need for management to check up.
+It's close to the ideal place where everyone is empowered enough to take and lead things.
 There's a lot of room for ideas.